AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 +++How to change a background image for a learner?

-Contact the Captivate Prime support team.
+Contact the Learning Manager support team.

 +++

-+++Where do I find my Captivate Prime account ID?
++++Where do I find my Learning Manager account ID?

-You can get the account ID from the browser where Captivate Prime is open.
+You can get the account ID from the browser where Learning Manager is open.

 */app/admin?i_qp_user_id=12761637&**accountId=6849***